rigoudyg/climaf/doc/scripts_template.rst

 *Notes* :

- - *This is a template for describing a CliMAF operator.*
- - *Depending on your reading context, one of these links may work for downloading it*: :download:`Download <scripts_template.rst>` *or* http://climaf.readthedocs.org/en/latest/_downloads/scripts_template.rst
+ - *This is a template for describing a CliMAF operator.
+Depending on your reading context, one of these links may work for downloading it*: :download:`scripts_template.rst <scripts_template.rst>` *or* http://climaf.readthedocs.org/en/latest/_downloads/scripts_template.rst
- - *The syntax is ReST (see http://docutils.sourceforge.net/docs/user/rst/quickref.html)*
+ - *The syntax is* `ReST <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_:
- - *Text between single multiply signs (or showing in italics) are comments indicating how to use the template*

   - *Underlining, tabs, '::' and double multiply signs are ReST construct that you should keep for a nice rendering*
- - *The first two lines give a title,which must be the CliMAF operator name*
+  - *The first two lines give a title, which must be the CliMAF operator name, and a summary sentence*
+  - *The Rest 'single' emphasis, namely text between single multiply signs (or showing in italics) is used here for the comments indicating how to use the template*

  - *Please read the CliMAF doc section dealing with operators for context information.
 This link may work :* :ref:`operators`